These are my notes for installing Cisco DNA Center: Things to look out for, things to check in the release notes.

 If you upgraded to Cisco DNA Center 1.2.8, a legacy app named ‘device-onboarding-ui’ stays installed.
 Uninstall it.
 If you do not, it will be part of your backup, and if you ever need to restore that backup to a freshly built Cisco DNA Center, the restore will fail, telling you that you are missing the ‘device-onboarding-ui’ app.
 Which you cannot install, as it is no longer part of the catalog from 1.2.8 on.

 The 10Gb physical cluster link is mandatory, even with a standalone unit.
 You cannot change its IP/subnet after the fact.
 Choose carefully.
 Do cable it so link is up.
-You may have Assurance features failing if this link is down.
+You may have SWIM and Assurance features failing if this link is down.
 1m to 7m DAC cables are supported, refer to the installation guide.
 For a network, I’d choose a /28, just in case the current “L2 only, 3 devices only, not across DCs” design is opened up in future.

 The Enterprise port is mandatory.
 Do configure it, and cable it to 10G.
 I expect that in future builds, all device configuration will be through the Enterprise port, and all GUI access will be restricted to the GUI port.
 For now, the easiest design is to manage the GUI through the Enterprise port.